nandhuraja2001/100DaysOfCoding/README.md

 18. [Write a program that receives a number on the input.
 If the number is a multiple of 3, it prints "Jugs".
 Otherwise, it prints the number.](Day18.md)
+19. [Read two inputs.
+The first input is a digit.
+The second input is a number.
+Is the digit present in the number?
+If yes, return True.
+If no, return False.](Day19.md)